Redeployment Policy & Procedure

 The University is committed to embedding the Welsh Language Standards 2018 in its policies, procedures and practices.
 This policy has been Welsh language impact assessed in accordance with these standards.

-HR will co-ordinate a review of this policy in order to maintain compliance with legislation and good practice.
+Human Resources will co-ordinate a review of this policy in order to maintain compliance with legislation and good practice.
 The review will be undertaken in liaison with the recognised trade unions and any proposed amendments will be submitted to the appropriate relevant committee, University Executive and Council if required.